OpenSS7

 1. Linux PC

 2. Just about any PC will do.
 Don't try to use a small memory footprint machine; however, 32M of memory should suffice.
-Most OpenSS7 packages do not use more than about 1M of kernel.
+Most OpenSS7 drivers and modules do not use more than about 1M of kernel (combined).
 Intel architecture is not required.
 Most packages build on PPC, HPPA and other architectures supported by Linux.
-Also, the Performance Technologies NexusWare cards running embedded Linux are also supported.
+Also, Freescale systems running embedded Linux are also supported.

 • ix86